Neighborhood Info Without The Neighborhood Drama. Learn more

 Marble

 Marble tile is an expensive natural stone to install at $15 to $24 per square foot, but it’s a good choice for bathrooms and entryways.
-Even though it’s durable and water resistant, marble does stain easily — so it probably shouldn’t be installed in your kitchen.
+Even though it’s durable and water resistant, marble does stain easily—so it’s not best for the kitchen.

 New kitchen with tumbled marble floor tiles